andyfengc/andyfengc.github.io/_posts/2018-03-02-Swagger-tutorial.md

 		    });
 		}

-	Here, we can add information such as the author, license, and description
+	Here, we can add more information such as the author, license, and description

 		services.AddSwaggerGen(c =>
 		{